-Anne began her career working in the United States Senate more than twenty years ago.
+Anne earned a Masters from University of Virginia and began her career working in the United States Senate more than twenty years ago.
 Most recently, her work has been focused on developing bipartisan human rights policies for organizations by working with members of the U.S. Congress, Executive Branch and state governments.
-Her op-eds have been featured in publications such as The Hill and the Washington Times, and she has been a guest on various media outlets.
+Her op-eds have been featured in publications such as The Hill, the Washington Examiner and the Washington Times, and she has been a guest on various media outlets.